 This web page shows only a small excerpt of our Immer research.
-Another 165 words (12 lines of text) covering the years 1265, 1288 and 1273 are included under the topic Early Immer History in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) covering the years 1265, 1288 and 1273 are included under the topic Early Immer History in all our PDF Extended History products and printed products wherever possible.

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Imbert, Imburt, Imberd and others.

 Early Notables of the Immer family (pre 1700)